sickgreg/OpenIPC-Adaptive-Link/README.md

 # OpenIPC-Adaptive-Link
 **Greg's Adaptive-Link - For OpenIPC Camera and Radxa Zero 3w/e or Android PixelPilot Ground Station**

-Warning: Select your drone adapter type EU or AU in /etc/alink.conf and leave alone or mindfully set power levels appropriately in /etc/txprofiles.conf.
-Default is EU, safe 40 to 45.
-AU won't auto-set power until changing /etc/alink.conf (todo have auto card detection)
+Warning: Mindfully set power levels appropriately in /etc/txprofiles.conf.
+Default is an attempt at MarioAIO-safe, max 30 (Which is quite low for a lot of cards).

 About the files above.
 There are some older versions eg 42q etc still there for reference.
 Current code for latest release is in alink_drone.c (and it's conf files alink.conf and txprofiles.conf) and alink_gs.